NYHolzer/nyh-blog/src/pages/codingbytes/astrorouting.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
 title: "Astro Routing"
-pubDate: 2023-12-25
+pubDate: 2023-12-24
-description: 'Say goodbye to the tangle of routing configurations and hello to a development paradise!
+description: "Say goodbye to the tangle of routing configurations and hello to a development paradise!
 Astro's revolutionary routing system lets you ditch the complexity and focus on what matters most - building exceptional web experiences.
 Drop a file, and voila!
 You've got a route.
-It's that simple.'
+It's that simple."
 author: 'Nissan Holzer'
-tags: ["astro"]
+tags: ["astro","routing"]
 ---

 # Effortless Navigation with Astro Routing: A Developer's Delight